 That’s right: If you only use YouTube to watch music videos and avoid doing work, you might be having fun, but you could be having fun and learning English, too!

-Below, we’ll look at some awesome YouTube channels that can help you improve your English skills.
-We’ll also check out some cool channels from native English speakers that will help you learn about a lot of other fascinating topics, too!
+We’ll look at some awesome YouTube channels that can help you improve your English skills.

 Here are ten excellent YouTube channels that can help you learn and improve your English skills.
 We’ll start with a few that are specifically geared toward English learning, followed by six that are focused on more general topics (but still in English).